m7m0od/simple-html-page/README.md

 # simple-html-page
-A simple page that consists of a exercises on some html attributes .
+A simple page that consists of a exercises on some html attributes.